NicolaiAdil/RIO/revolt_state_estimator/README.md

 # ReVolt State Estimator
-A ROS 2 package providing an Extended Kalman Filter (EKF) for estimating a ship’s state (position, heading, velocity) by fusing GNSS and IMU data.
+A ROS 2 package providing an Error State Extended Kalman Filter (ES-EKF) for estimating a ship’s state (Pose and velocity) by fusing GNSS and IMU data.

 ---